OfficeDev/outlook-dev-docs/docs/add-ins/addin-tutorial.md

         }
       });

-      // When the Done button is chosen, send the
+      // When the Done button is selected, send the
       // values back to the caller as a serialized
       // object.
       $('#settings-done').on('click', function() {